-- In-home intermittent hospice visits by one or more of the hospice employees above. - Respite care to relieve anyone who lives with and cares for the terminally ill member. - Inpatient hospice care This benefit provides for inpatient services and supplies used while you're a hospice inpatient, such as solutions, medications or dressings, when ordered by the attending physician. - Insulin and Other Hospice Provider Prescribed Drugs Benefits are provided for prescription drugs and insulin furnished and billed by a hospice.
+- In-home intermittent hospice visits by one or more of the hospice employees above.
+This includes housekeeping done by a home health aide that is included in the written plan of care. - Respite care to relieve anyone who lives with and cares for the terminally ill member. - Inpatient hospice care This benefit provides for inpatient services and supplies used while you're a hospice inpatient, such as solutions, medications or dressings, when ordered by the attending physician. - Insulin and Other Hospice Provider Prescribed Drugs Benefits are provided for prescription drugs and insulin furnished and billed by a hospice.

-- Over-the-counter drugs, solutions and nutritional supplements - · Services provided to someone other than the ill or injured member - · Services of family members or volunteers - · Services, supplies or providers not in the written plan of care or not named as covered in this benefit - Non-medical services, such as spiritual, bereavement, legal or financial counseling - Normal living expenses, such as food, clothing, transportation, and household supplies; housekeeping services other than those of a home health aide as prescribed by the plan of care
+- · Over-the-counter drugs, solutions and nutritional supplements - Services provided to someone other than the ill or injured member - Services of family members or volunteers - · Services, supplies or providers not in the written plan of care or not named as covered in this benefit - · Non-medical services, such as spiritual, bereavement, legal or financial counseling - Normal living expenses, such as food, clothing, transportation, and household supplies